PolinaBevad/VarDictJava/Readme.md

 - `-V freq`
     The lowest frequency in a normal sample allowed for a putative somatic mutations.
 Defaults to `0.05`
 - `-I INT`
     The indel size.
-Default: 120bp
+Default: 50bp
 - `-M INT`
     The minimum matches for a read to be considered.
 If, after soft-clipping, the matched bp is less than INT, then the read is discarded.
-It's meant for PCR based targeted sequencing where there's no insert and the matching is only the primers.
+It is meant for PCR based targeted sequencing where there's no insert and the matching is only the primers.
-    Default: 0, or no filtering
+    Default: 25, or reads with matches less than 25bp will be filtered
 - `-th [threads]`
     If this parameter is missing, then the mode is one-thread.
 If you add the     -th parameter, the number of threads equals to the number of processor cores.
 The parameter -th threads sets the number of threads explicitly.
 - `-VS STRICT | LENIENT | SILENT`
     How strict to be when reading a SAM or BAM.
      `STRICT`   - throw an exception if something looks wrong.
      `LENIENT`  - Emit warnings but keep going if possible.